lydialawli/seakoala.io/docs/vanLife.md

 - Prioritised other parts of life such as making money and family business
 - Lack of good tools
 - Were unaware of the existence of electricity (on the farm) until 5 months later, so everything was done manually…
-- And well, due to countless trial fails and lack of experience 😅
+- And well, due to countless trial fails from lack of experience 😅

 ### But afterall...